-There are several types of splints people suffering with plantar fasciitis can choose from.
+There are several types of splints people suffering from plantar fasciitis can choose from.
 One popular type is a passive splint.

 This splint holds the foot and toes in a flexed position overnight, stretching the Achilles tendon and plantar fascia to relieve pain.
 Most models of the passive splint are made with removable, washable soft padded velour that won’t stick to your bedsheets.
 They are generally easy to adjust or remove.